-We will discuss the need, advantage, and use of neutral in the three-phase induction motor in the complex VVVF (Variable voltage variable frequency) drive system.
+We will discuss the need, advantage, and use of neutral in 3 phase induction motor in the complex VVVF (Variable voltage variable frequency) drive system.
 You will learn how the use of neutral in an induction motor can make fault finding easy and improve protection and the reliability of the system

-Generally neutral is not provided in the small-size induction motor used in houses.
+Generally, neutral is not provided in the small-sized induction motor used in houses.

-But if there is a big size motor like in a locomotive electric train engine, and the control system is very complex and big then neutral in the motor has many advantages and use.
+But if there is a big motor like in a locomotive electric train engine, and the control system is very complex and big, then neutral in the motor has many advantages and uses.

-So, to make fault finding easy to reduce repair time, we monitor the status of so many points in the system during working conditions.
+So, to make fault-finding easy and reduce repair time, we monitor the status of many points in the system during working conditions.
 This data helps to find and locate faults.
-In such condition as in VVVF, the use of neutral in the motor help to find fault easily and trip the system automatically in case of emergency.
+In such conditions as in VVVF, the use of neutral in the motor helps to find the fault easily and trip the system automatically in case of an emergency.

-“The use of a neutral wire in the three-phase induction motor helps in finding and locating a few faults in the VVFD system automatically.”
-This helps to take preventive measures, reduce repair time, and to improve the availability of the system.
+“The use of a neutral in 3 phase induction motor helps in finding and locating a few faults in the VVFD system automatically.”
+This helps to take preventive measures, reduce repair time, and to improve the availability of the system”. – G K Agrawal Retd.
+Sr DGM BHEL.

-How does neutral help in fault finding in induction motor
+How does neutral help in fault-finding in an induction motor

 Now refer to Figure 2.
 It shows a VVF or VVVF system.
-A three-phase of induction motor is connected to the three-phase AC supply output of the inverter of the VVVF.
+A three-phase induction motor is connected to the three-phase AC supply output of the inverter of the VVVF.
 The induction motor also has one neutral terminal, but not connected anywhere.
-And then we have earth or common bus also.
+And then we have the Earth, or the common bus, also.

 The three windings in the induction motor

 Further, refer to Figure 3.
 In this figure, we can see the three windings of the induction motor.
 The windings are shown as resistors and inductors in series (impedance equivalent).
-All the three winding of three phases, R, Y, and B phase are shown.
+All three windings of the three phases, R, Y, and B phase are shown.

 The current will flow in all three windings during normal operation.
 It looks like a balance system.